Kate-Yayla/Exhibit10-SQLAlchemy-Surfs-Up-/README.md

 ### Station Analysis

 * Designed a query to calculate the total number of stations.
+There are 9 stations available to get a data.
 * Designed a query to find the most active stations.
   * Listed the stations and temperature observation counts in descending order.
 * Designed a query to retrieve the last 12 months of temperature observation data (tobs).
-  * Filtered by the station with the highest number of observations.
+  * Filtered by the station with the highest number of observations (about 80)
   * Plotted the results as a histogram with `bins=12`.

     ![station-histogram](Images/station-histogram.png)